Cajac/picoCTF-Writeups/picoCTF_2023/Reverse_Engineering/Ready_Gladiator_1.md

 ## Solution

 This is a continuation of the [previous challenge](Ready_Gladiator_0.md) and I started off by re-reading the [beginner's docs](https://corewars.org/docs/guide.html) in hope of finding a CoreWars warrior as the hint suggested.
-I wasn't very keen of coding my own warrior.
+I wasn't very keen on coding my own warrior.

 ### Enter the dwarf warrior